dsec-capital/zorro-fix/README.md

   - [ForexConnect SDK 1.6.5 Win64](http://fxcodebase.com/bin/forexconnect/1.6.5/ForexConnectAPI-1.6.5-win64.exe)

-Note that the link libraries and headers are in the GitHub repository to facilitate the build process and can be found under `zorro-fix\third-parties\fxcm\forex_connect`.
+Note that the link libraries and headers are in the GitHub repository to facilitate the build process and can be found in the [FXCM third party directory](third-parties/fxcm/forex_connect).
 For another version of ForexConnect SDK the libraries and include files have to be changed accordingly.

 The FXCM FIX client plugin requires the FXCM ForexConnect SDK in the search path.
 Add the FXCM ForexConnect SDK `C:\Program Files (x86)\Candleworks\ForexConnectAPI\bin` directory to the system path.